Virtuality (film): Plot

 The story is set aboard the Phaeton, Earth's first starship, on a ten-year journey to explore the nearby Epsilon Eridani star system.
 In order to help the 12-person crew endure the long mission, a system of virtual reality modules are installed aboard the ship.
 These modules, which are worn like glasses and suppress real-world body movement, allow the crew to assume various identities and enjoy a variety of adventures.
 The crew's experiences aboard the ship are broadcast back to Earth as Fox's reality television program Edge of Never: Life on the Phaeton.

 The pilot picks up approximately six months after the launch of Phaeton.
 The crew now faces a "go or no-go" situation, in that they are fast approaching their last chance to change course back towards Earth.
 However, their home planet is quickly becoming uninhabitable, with dry land becoming increasingly rare.
 Scientists estimate that the planet will become completely inhospitable within the next hundred years.
 The Phaeton's priority mission has been changed to that of searching out and discovering a new planet for humans to inhabit.

 Unfortunately, as the crew fast approaches their point of no return beyond the planet Neptune, several problems arise.
-Dr. Adin Meyer (Metwally), the crew's only physician, becomes aware that he is in the early stages of Parkinson's disease.
-Via use of the Phaeton's virtual reality programs, Commander Frank Pike (Coster-Waldau) has begun a secret sexual relationship with botanist Rika Goddard (Guillory), whose husband, psychologist Dr. Roger Fallon (D'Arcy), is also a part of the crew, the mission psychologist and producer of Edge of Never.
+Dr. Adin Meyer, the crew's only physician, becomes aware that he is in the early stages of Parkinson's disease.
+Via use of the Phaeton's virtual reality programs, Commander Frank Pike has begun a secret sexual relationship with botanist Rika Goddard, whose husband, psychologist Dr. Roger Fallon, is also a part of the crew, the mission psychologist and producer of Edge of Never.

-Meanwhile, the crew's virtual reality simulators have been experiencing several bizarre glitches, all of which involve a mysterious man, whose acts against the crew inside the virtual simulations become more and more disturbing, including "murdering" Pike during a Civil War re-enactment and "killing" Meyer by pushing him off a cliff.
+Meanwhile, the crew's virtual reality simulators have been experiencing several bizarre glitches, all of which involve a mysterious man, whose acts against the crew inside the virtual simulations become more and more disturbing, including "murdering" Pike during an American Civil War reenactment and "killing" Meyer by pushing him off a cliff.
 Despite the hardships, the crew unanimously decides to continue on with the 10-year voyage.